Baseduli/WorkDayScheduler/README.md

 # WorkDayScheduler

 Project was created to help schedule your day and plan for upcoming events.
+[Click here to go to site](https://baseduli.github.io/WorkDayScheduler/)

 ## Built with
 Project is coded using html, CSS, JavaScript, Jquery, and includes other third party api